Grover search revisited; application to image pattern matching: Quantum pattern matching algorithm

 To execute the above-mentioned pattern matching task on a quantum device, we first need to load the data onto quantum states.
-That is, we prepare a database state $|\psi\rangle_{database}$ and a query state $|\phi\rangle_{query}$ as follows:
+That is, we prepare the database state $|{\rm database}\rangle$ and the query state $\ket{\rm query}$ as follows:

 Here $\{\ket{j}_D\}$ and $\{\ket{k}_I\}$ are the orthogonal computational basis set in the data Hilbert space ${\cal H}_D$ and the index Hilbert space ${\cal H}_I$, respectively.
-For simplicity, we assume that these spaces are identical to those of $n_D$ and $n_I$ qubits, meaning that $N_D=2^{n_D}$, $N_I=2^{n_I}$.
-In Eq.~\eqref{EQ_step1_psi_data_index}, we define the quantum state corresponding to the $k$th data vector $|data(k)\rangle = \sum_{j=0}^{N_D -1} a_{jk} |j\rangle_{D}$; that is, the database state $|\psi\rangle_{database}$ is realized as a superposition of all data vectors accompanied with their indices.
+For simplicity, we assume that these spaces are identical to those of $n_D$ and $n_I$ qubits, meaning that $N_D=2^{n_D}$ and $N_I=2^{n_I}$.
+In Eq.~\eqref{EQ_step1_psi_data_index}, we define the quantum state corresponding to the $k$th data vector $|{\rm data}(k)\rangle = \sum_{j=0}^{N_D -1} a_{jk} |j\rangle_{D}$; that is, the database state $|{\rm database}\rangle$ is realized as a superposition of all data vectors accompanied with their indices.
 The database operator $A$ and the query operator $B$ are unitary operators for generating the corresponding quantum states.
-Note that, in the above expression, $A$ and $B$ are assumed to realize the perfect data encoding, in which case, however, exponential number of gate operations have to be contained in the corresponding quantum circuits.
-In Section \ref{SEC_algo_aae}, we will introduce the constant depth circuit that approximate $A$ and $B$.
+Note that, in the above expression, $A$ and $B$ are assumed to realize the perfect data encoding, in which case, however, exponential number of gate operations have to be contained in the corresponding quantum circuits \cite{Grover2000-xd,Sanders2019-rh,Plesch2011-io,Shende2006-qz}.
+In Section \ref{SEC_algo_aae}, we will introduce the constant-depth circuits that approximate $A$ and $B$.

-Before moving to the next step, we remark that, instead of the above amplitude encoding strategy, we can take the following basis encoded state:
+Before moving to the next step, we remark that, instead of the above amplitude encoding, we can use the following basis encoded state:

-where $N_{BE}$ is the number of orthogonal basis vectors which a (query) data consists of.
-That is, the original information $a_{jk}$ and $b_j$ are approximately transformed to the corresponding integers $jk$ and $j$, respectively, and they are directly encoded into the corresponding computational basis states.